rdnetto/YCM-Generator/README.md

 ## Usage
 Run ```./config-gen.py PROJECT_DIRECTORY```, where ```PROJECT_DIRECTORY``` is the root directory of your project's build system (i.e. the one containing the root Makefile, etc.)

+YCM-Generator can also be used as a Vim plugin.
+Once installed with Vundle/NeoBundle/etc., use the ```:YcmGenerateConfig``` command to generate a config file for the current directory.

 ## Requirements and Limitations
 * Supported build systems:
     + Make